Kentucky Federal Criminal Defense Lawyers

 2. Federal Criminal Defense

 Facing any type of federal criminal charge is an extremely serious matter.
 You could be facing life-altering penalties.
 To mitigate the consequences of your arrest to the greatest extent possible, it is important that you seek experienced legal representation immediately.
-At Oberheiden, P.C., our attorneys have represented the government and criminal defendants in cases involving all types of serious federal offenses.
+At Oberheiden, P.C., our Kentucky federal criminal defense attorney has represented the government and criminal defendants in cases involving all types of serious federal offenses.
 We rely on this experience to help our clients avoid unwarranted punishment through plea negotiations, trial representation, and representation on appeal.

 Federal Criminal Defense Services